 To output the composite emissions, use a MOVES process ID of 0.
 Otherwise, the utility will not write the composite emissions.
 The available mass options for the tab-delimited output units are grams, pounds, tons, and NONE (link emissions will be calculated but emissions output will not appear in the tab-delimited output), with the TEQ mass type (mass type is determined using the designation for each pollutant from MOVES) being the mass units and the text "-TEQ" (i.e., grams-TEQ) and the gmole mass type being the mass units without the trailing "s" and the text "-moles (i.e., gram-moles).
 Unit conversions between mass types (i.e., grams to pounds, grams-TEQ to pounds-TEQ, gram-moles to pound-moles) are performed internally by the utility.
-Unit conversions between unit types (i.e., grams) cannot be performed by this utility (must be done at the emission rate level) and result in an error.
+Unit conversions between unit types (i.e., gram-moles to grams, grams-TEQ to grams) cannot be performed by this utility (must be done at the emission rate level) and result in an error.

-The user can add comments at any point in this input file by placing the asterisk symbol (\) in the first column.
-The first line of this input file, other than any optional comments, must be the header line, which consists of the text pollutantID, processID, and TabOutput\Units, separated by any combination of tabs and/or spaces.
+The user can add comments at any point in this input file by placing the asterisk symbol () in the first column.
+The first line of this input file, other than any optional comments, must be the header line, which consists of the text pollutantID, processID, and TabOutput_Units, separated by any combination of tabs and/or spaces.
 Following the header line, the user should list each pollutant, process (including processID = 0 for composite emissions) and desired tab-delimited output units (separated by any combination of tabs and/or spaces).
 Figure 125 shows a sample output units input file.

-link emission NOTE: The T Tons-TEQ, emissions voit and the second seco NOTE: The TabOutput_Units can be Grams, Pounds, Tons, Grams-TEQ, Pounds-TEQ, Tons-TEQ, Gram-moles, Pound-moles, Ton-moles, or None (None means the link emissions will be calculated but the emissions will not be included in the tab output).
-NOTE: Unit conversion between mass types (gram-moles to pound-moles or grams to pounds) are

-11 unit types (gram-mole to grams) cannot be performed and will result

-in an error. and types (grain more to grains) cannot be performed and win result

-osites (process SID = 0) must be included for composite emissions to be written to tab
+- NOTE: Emissions for only the pollutants and processes listed here will be calculated and appear in link emissions. - NOTE: The TabOutput_Units can be Grams, Pounds, Tons, Grams-TEQ, Pounds-TEQ, - Tons-TEQ, Gram-moles, Pound-moles, Ton-moles, or None (None means the link - emissions will be calculated but the emissions will not be included in the tab output). - NOTE: Unit conversion between mass types (gram-moles to pound-moles or grams to pounds) are performed by the utility. - NOTE: Conversion between unit types (gram-mole to grams) cannot be performed and will result in an error. - NOTE: Composites (processID = 0) must be included for composite emissions to be written to tab output file.

-output file. , T

 pollutantID processID TabOutput_Units

 2 1 POUNDS

 2 2 POUNDS

 2 15 POUNDS

-2 2 16 POUNDS
+2 16 POUNDS

 2 17 POUNDS

 2 90 POUNDS

-2
+2 91 POUNDS

 2 0 POUNDS